wp-plugins/php-live-wordpress/readme.txt

 Requires at least: 2.7
 Tested up to: 3.3.1

-PHP Live! for WordPress integration.
 Chat with your website visitors.

 == Description ==